Rocky Romero: Ring of Honor (2004–2005, 2007–2010)

 Romero's main exposure in the United States came while he was one-half of the Havana Pitbulls tag team, with partner Ricky Reyes, in Ring of Honor where he and Reyes set a record for the longest reign as ROH Tag Team Champions at 196 days, a record they held until 2005 when it was eclipsed by the team of Austin Aries and Roderick Strong.
 While in ROH, he and Reyes were also members of Homicide's stable, The Rottweilers.
 He left the company at the end of 2005 to focus on working in Japan.

 He returned on January 26, 2007 by defeating Davey Richards.
 The following evening, Romero walked out on his longtime partner Reyes in the midst of a match against the Briscoe Brothers.
 On March 31, Romero was introduced as the newest member of the No Remorse Corps.
-Romero and new stablemate Davey Richards lost to Jack Evans and Naruki Doi.
-Rocky Romero has been touring with Noah recently and is currently teaming with Atsushi Aoki in the NTV Jr Heavyweight Cup.
-He also made his debut for Antonio Inoki's new promotion the Inoki Genome Federation defeating El Blazer.
-On January 26, 2008, Romero teamed with Davey Richards and defeated the teams of The Age of the Fall (Tyler Black and Jimmy Jacobs), Austin Aries and Bryan Danielson, and Brent Albright and B. J. Whitmer in an Ultimate Endurance match to capture the World Tag Team Championship.
+Romero and new stablemate Richards lost to Jack Evans and Naruki Doi.

+On January 26, 2008, Romero teamed with Richards and defeated the teams of The Age of the Fall (Tyler Black and Jimmy Jacobs), Austin Aries and Bryan Danielson, and Brent Albright and B. J. Whitmer in an Ultimate Endurance match to capture the World Tag Team Championship.
 Romero and Richards later lost the titles to the Briscoe Brothers, and Romero later left ROH in mid-2008 to once again compete in Mexico.
 He returned at Final Battle 2009, where he won a match against rival Alex Koslov.
 They had a rematch on March 26, 2010, in Arizona during WrestleMania weekend, which Koslov won.

 Lucha Libre AAA World Wide (2008–2010)

 On October 5, 2008, Romero jumped from CMLL to rival promotion Lucha Libre AAA World Wide (AAA).
 He made his surprise debut at the promotion's television taping in Puebla, Puebla and was announced as a member of Sean Waltman's D-Generation MEX stable at the show.
 On July 4, 2010, Romero turned rudo and joined La Legión Extranjera instead.
-However, just four days later it was reported that Romero had left AAA, after the company had asked him to take a pay cut.
+However, just four days later, it was reported that Romero had left AAA, after the company had asked him to take a pay cut.